-The lockdown exercise rules will be scrapped from March 8, when two people will be able to meet on a park bench for a coffee, drink or picnic.
+The lockdown exercise rules were scrapped from March 8, when two people were be able to meet on a park bench for a coffee, drink or picnic.
 Previously, two people from different households were only able to meet if they were exercising together.
-This won’t be the case from next month.
+This is now no longer the case.

-There is also no guarantee that the lockdown rules will end by the given dates, as the government has the authority to prolong the lockdown.
+There is also no guarantee that the lockdown rules will end by the given dates.
 Matt Hancock, for instance, gave a new expiry date of July 17 to The Health Protection (Coronavirus, Restrictions) (England) (No.3) Regulations 2020.
-Originally brought in last summer, the regulations were due to expire in January but were extended during the last lockdown review.
+The regulations were due to expire in January but the government extended them during the last lockdown review.
 The measures allow the government to close particular venues, including those in the hospitality and leisure industries, to stop the spread of Covid-19.

-Lockdown rules could also stay in force for longer if the four criteria are not met and the prime minister has said that the government “can’t rule out” the idea of local lockdowns or regional measures.
+Lockdown rules could also stay in force for longer if infection levels don’t meet the four criteria.
+The prime minister has also said that the government “can’t rule out” the idea of local lockdowns or regional measures.
 He explained, “Next month we will publish an updated plan for responding to local outbreaks, with a range of measures to address variants of concern, including surge PCR testing and enhanced contact tracing.

 “We can’t, I’m afraid, rule out re-imposing restrictions at local or regional level if evidence suggests they are necessary to contain or suppress a new variant which escapes the vaccines.”